Kennarttechl/flask_quickstart_generator/README.md

-# Introducing Flask Boilerplate Generator
+# Introducing Flask Quickstart Generator

 Are you tired of spending valuable time setting up the same boilerplate code every time you start a new Flask project?
-Say hello to Flask Boilerplate Generator - your ultimate time-saving tool for Flask development!
+Say hello to Flask Quickstart Generator - your ultimate time-saving tool for Flask development!

-Flask Boilerplate Generator streamlines the development process by automating the setup of a Flask project with just a few simple commands.
+Flask Quickstart Generator streamlines the development process by automating the setup of a Flask project with just a few simple commands.
 Whether you're a seasoned Flask developer or just starting out, this tool will help you get your project up and running in no time.

 ## Features
 | Features  |   Status | Details